 The dates are adjusted each time a phase is completed, so this may not mean your area has been ‘put back’, it’s just another part of the exchange has been complete and we are moving on to the next.

-Superfast broadband in Cornwall is super affordable, with prices starting from just £12.50 a month for home users and £30 for businesses, probably the same, or not much more than current broadband costs.
+Fibre broadband in Cornwall is super affordable, with prices starting from just £5 a month for home users and £30 for businesses, probably the same, or not much more than current broadband costs.

-Over the last two years, Superfast Cornwall has brought fibre broadband to 85% of people living in the county, but we’re very aware of the frustrations felt by businesses and residents who are still waiting for faster speeds.
+Over the last three years, Superfast Cornwall has brought fibre broadband to 90% of people living in the county, but we’re very aware of the frustrations felt by businesses and residents who are still waiting for faster speeds.

 We ask that you remain patient.
 There is still a significant amount of time left in the programme – the rollout continues until the end of 2014.
 At this point in the project, engineers will face the more tricky part of the build and have to overcome the challenges and factors relating to difficult terrain and remoteness.